olimorris/hledger-forecast/README.md

 ### Dates

 The core of any solid forecast is predicting the correct periods that costs will fall into.
-When running the app from the CLI, you can specify specific dates to generate transactions over (see the [usage](#rocket-usage) section).

-You can further control the dates at a period/top-level as well as at a transaction level:
+You can control the dates at a period/top-level as well as at a transaction level:

 #### Top level